 Admission charge for each session (morning, afternoon or evening) is £3, under 18’s free.
 Buying a programme for £5 allows you free entry to every session.

 The Shorten Cup was given by the founder of the Festival for instrumental chamber music to encourage small ensemble playing.
-The Cup and an award of £200 will be shared among a winning group as decided by an adjudicator.
+The Cup will be presented to a winning group as decided by an adjudicator.
 The instrumental class will be selected and announced when all Festival entries have been received.

-From the end of Jan 2017 (onward) – We’ll notify you of your exact date, approx time, and venue of performance and details of participants.
+From Feb 2018 (onward) – We’ll notify you of your exact date, approx time, and venue of performance and details of participants.

 “I’ve really seen my students’ confidence grow from entering the Festival.
 Performing in lovely venues in front of other schools and parents just gives them such a sense of pride and achievement.
 ‘We have valued the adjudicators feedback which has helped us progress as a performing choir.’”Miriam

 “I only have a keyboard at home, so entering the festival gives me the chance to play in front of my parents, on a top-of-the-range Steinway Piano.
 It sounds amazing.”Emma